waLLxAck/Rabbit-Population-Explosion/README.md

 - difficulties coding when multiple sub-teams are working on the same classes

-## Sprint 1
+## Sprint 1 (Tuesday, 27.10. all day)
+### Work Done
+- created model classes and interface
+- handled input validation and output display

 ### Successes
+- working piece of software
+- readable code, easy to understand
--
+- following SOLID principles

 ### Challenges
 - struggled with merge conflicts
-- division of labor amongst 9 people (not enough work to be divided)
+- division of labor amongst 9 people - too many people working on the same things
+- user stories too big, a lot of overlaps
+- not enough testing
+- memory limitations